Cancer information and support centres - for anyone affected by cancer

 Are you finding it tough living with cancer or after treatment?

 We can offer you HOPE (Help Overcoming Problems Effectively) course.
-This course runs once a week for
+This course runs once a week for 2.5 hours for six weeks.

 Supportive therapies can play a part in alleviating distress for some cancer patients.